 Breaking down on the road is bad enough.
 But worse could be to come if you don’t take great care of your passengers – and warn other drivers.

 Your minibus training will have covered when and how to evacuate your passengers, and you should be well drilled in emergency breakdown procedures.
 If you’re transporting a vulnerable group, such as children, the organisers may have provided instructions, too.
+Read our recent blog on school minibus safety check and our top tips for carrying children.

 Following these procedures will help you stay calm and act correctly in a dangerous situation, providing reassurance to your passengers and keeping them safe.